Professional Headshot Backgrounds: Colors, Types, and What Works in 2026 — Photography Shark

 Get in touch to schedule.
 Sessions are in Rockland, MA, 25 minutes south of Boston.
 Multiple backdrop options included in every session.

-Related reading: Professional headshot examples · Headshot wardrobe guide · Tips for professional headshots · Headshot cost Boston
+Related reading: Professional headshot examples · What to wear for a professional headshot · Tips for professional headshots · LinkedIn headshots Boston · Boston headshots

 Frequently Asked Questions